 6. St. Alexander Nevsky Cathedral

-Estonia's Parliament belongs to a larger complex of medieval Toompea Castle, which has partly deteriorated into ruins over the years.
+The Parliament of Estonia belongs to a larger complex of the medieval Toompea Castle, which has partly deteriorated into ruins over the years.
 The exotic, pink parliament building was built in 1920-22, and allegedly it’s the only expressionist parliament building in the world.

 8. Dome Church